 Who We Are

-Office of Drug Security, Integrity, and Response (ODSIR) uses risk-based approaches to promote and protect the integrity of the global supply chain to minimize consumer exposure to unsafe, ineffective and poor-quality drugs.
+The Office of Drug Security, Integrity, and Response (ODSIR) protects the integrity of the legitimate drug supply chain.
+ODSIR uses a risk-based approach to minimize consumer exposure to dangerous products marketed outside the legitimate supply chain.

 What We Do